Updated: 5 hours 55 min ago

 Seven new paperbacks to check out this week.

-Suggested reading by the editors of The New York Times Book Review.
+Suggested reading by editors at The New York Times.

 The author of “The Happiness Project” says she “can’t bear any book with the theme of unjust accusation — no ‘Atonement,’ ‘The Count of Monte Cristo’ or ‘Othello’ for me.”

 In “The Voices Within,” Charles Fernyhough explores the chatter in your head.

 New books by David Arnold, Laure Eve, Lauren Oliver and Kenneth Oppel.

 All children lie.
 But when they do so in the service of a good story, aren’t they just budding writers?

 In “American Ulysses,” Ronald C. White focuses on Grant’s virtues instead of his flaws.